sheng09/PHYS3070-2020/Week2/README.md

 # You need to enter passwd here.
 ```

 Finally, open an web browser on you/client local computer.
-Use the address `http://localhost:8888/`.
+Use the address `http://localhost:XXXX/`.
+Note, please use the same four digits XXXX here.
 You will see that the *Jupyter* is running.

 #### Use Python with an editor